 Chances: Sure to be a popular pick, as his presence will evoke memories of the great Desert Orchid, and has eight wins from 13 races over fences.

 Made light of a lengthy absence to land the Denman Chase at Newbury and then grind his rivals into the ground to claim Cheltenham Gold Cup glory.

 Jumps for fun and has the heart of a lion, so few will be willing to discount him from securing another Grade 1 success.

-However, Kempton is a sharp track and that will put pressure on this former Welsh Grand National winner, who was also a runner-up in the four-miler at the 2016 Festival.
+However, Kempton is a sharp track and that will put pressure on this former Welsh Grand National winner, who failed to quicken up when second at Haydock last month.

 Chances: His loyal fans are sure to remain faithful, but we fear this is not a strong enough test of stamina to play to his strengths.

 BRISTOL DE MAI

 Another flying grey, who had Native River, Thistlecrack, Clan Des Obeaux and Might Bite in behind when landing his second Betfair Chase at Haydock last month.

 He failed to fire in this contest 12 months ago, but Twiston-Davies blamed a bad mistake going away from the stands for that below-par display.